mykolamyronenko/AsteroidShooter/README.md

 - `ship.py`: Contains the `Ship` class, which handles the spaceship's behavior.
 - `laser.py`: Contains the `Laser` class, which handles the laser's behavior.
 - `asteroid.py`: Contains the `Asteroid` class, which handles the asteroid's behavior.
+- `alien.py`:Contains the `Alien` class, which handles the alien’s behavior.
 - `score.py`: Contains the `Score` class, which handles the scoring system.
 - `utils.py`: Contains utility functions and constants.